swarup999/TravisCI-Typescript-Nutricart/README.md

 <br><img src="pictures/extension.png", width=400>
 </p><br>

-3. If this is your first time using it, you will need to set up your user information to calculate your macro nutrient need
+3. If this is your first time using it, you will need to set up your user information to calculate your nutritional needs.
 <p align='center'><br><img src="pictures/open.png" width=400></p>

-4. Now you should be able to see all the items in the cart and the total macro nutrients of this times' purchase
+4. If the items in your shopping cart do not meet your nutritional needs, alerts will appear to let you know how much other or under you are from meeting your goal.
+You can also see all the items in the cart and how much they contribute to each nutrient category.
 <p align='center'><br><img src="pictures/calculator.png" width=400></p>
 <p align='center'><img src="pictures/front.png" width=400></p>